manoel-linux/cpu-t/README.md

 - build-latest: 0.1.6

-- Support for the distro: Void-Linux/Ubuntu/Debian/Arch/Artix/Manjaro
+- Support for the distro: Void-Linux/Ubuntu/Debian/Arch/Artix/Manjaro/Fedora (Experimental)

 - If you are using a distribution based on Ubuntu, Debian, or Arch, the script will work without any issues.